datawars-io-content/project-author-documentation/new-authors-training/your-first-project/project-completion-checklist.md

 ## Project: Ready to Publish?
 Verify with This Checklist

 This checklist outlines the criteria that **must** be met for a project to be considered complete.
-It ensures that all necessary activities **are** finished and all required files **are** present and accounted for.
+It ensures that all activities are finished and all required files are present and accounted for.

 Regarding activities: